mvolkmann/blog/src/web-dev-tips.md

 If a list contains two time values, the first must be for `transition-duration` and the second must be for `transition-delay`.

-To demonstrate this we will implement a toggle component that is an oval containing a circle that represents a "thumb".
+To demonstrate this, we will implement a toggle component that is an oval containing a circle that represents a "thumb".
-Clicking anywhere in the oval causes the thumb to move left or right indicating some application-specific option being disabled or enabled.
+Clicking anywhere in the oval causes the thumb to move left or right, indicating some application-specific option being disabled or enabled.
-The CSS property `left` has a transition duration of 0.3 seconds so any change to that property takes place gradually over that duration.
+The CSS property `left` has a transition duration of 0.3 seconds, so any change to that property takes place gradually over that duration.

 {% include "_css-transition.html" %}